Homemade Kimchi

 Instructions

 - Wash and cut cabbage.
 Place cabbage in a large bowl and sprinkle with salt.
 Mix thoroughly to coat the cabbage evenly.
 Allow cabbage to sit for 30 minutes.
-Set aside.
+Set aside.2 small napa cabbage, ½ cup rock salt, 4 cups water

 Making the paste

-- In a small pot over medium heat.
+- In a pot over medium heat.
 Add water and rice flour and stir until thick and translucent.
 Add sugar and stir.
-Remove from heat and let cool.
+Remove from heat and let it cool down completely.1 ½ cup water, ⅔ cup rice flour, ¼ cup granulated white sugar

 Mixing the ingredients

 - When the paste is cooled down, transfer in a bowl.
 Add chili powder and mix in with the paste.
 Add fish sauce, garlic, onion, ginger, scallions, carrots, and radish.
-Mis well until incorporated.
+Mix well until incorporated.2 large carrots, 1 cup scallions, 1 ½ cup chili powder, ½ cup onion, 6 cloves garlic, 1 thumb-size ginger, ⅔ cups fish sauce, 1 large white radish

 - Rinse the cabbage 2-3 times in the sink until salt is removed and allow to drain in a colander.